-"I like to tease Danny Jones and dare him to get out of hand.
+"I went to another black school, Boyd Elementary, on Shrewsbury Street, and finished at Garnet High in 1951."I like to tease Danny Jones and dare him to get out of hand.
 His grandmother was a Pritchard, and they had a car dealership, and she was good to me because she knew of my character and how I worked hard.
 If it was raining and I was walking off the hill, she would pick me up and take me on down.

 "Down in South Charleston, they were building personnel carriers and they trained me to be a welder through FMC Ordnance.
 I welded there for 12 years.